 "Go see him," said Queen, her voice low.
-"He's down the road, the last house before the river.
+"He's down the road, the last house beside the stream.
 Come on, get up, wash your face and go."
 "I'm not sure I should, now."
 Bride shook her head.

 She had counted on her looks for so long, how well beauty worked.
-For years she had not known its shallowness or her own cowardice-the vital lesson Sweetness taught and nailed to her spine to curve it.
+She had not known its shallowness or her own cowardice-the vital lesson Sweetness taught and nailed to her spine to curve it.
 "What's the matter with you?"
 Queen sounded annoyed.
 "You come all this way and just turn around and leave?"
 Then she started singing, imitating the voice of a baby: "I don't know why There's no sun up in the sky.